Beena Antony

 Beena Antony is an Indian actress who appears in Malayalam film and television serials.
-She was seen in supporting roles in films and television serials in her later career, including Ommanathinkalpakshi, Mayaseetha, Ente Manasaputhri, Autograph and Thapasya.
+She was seen in supporting roles in films and television serials in her later career, including Omanathinkal Pakshi, Mayaseetha, Ente Manasaputhri, Autograph and Thapasya.

-Early life
+Early and personal life

-Beena Antony was born in Ernakulam as the second youngest daughter of Antony and Lilly.
-She completed her schooling from Guardian Angels UP School, Manjummel.
-She was quite active in her parish church, Our Lady of Immaculate Conception Church (Manjummel Palli).
+Beena was born at Manjummel in Kochi as the second youngest daughter of Antony and Lilly.
+She studied at Guardian Angels' School, Manjummel.
+She was quite active in her parish church, Our Lady of Immaculate Conception Church in Manjummel.

+Beena was married to actor Manoj Nair in 2003.
+The couple has a son named Aaromal Nair.

 Career

 She made her film debut in 1991 through the film Kanalkkattu.

 Beena Antony appeared in a number of popular Doordarshan serials till the mid-1990s.
 The popular serial Oru Kudayum Kunju Pengalum gave her more fame.
-She appeared in some of the popular serials such as Ente Manasaputhri (Asianet), Ammakkili (Asianet), Indhraneelam (Amrita TV), Autograph (Asianet), Aalippazham, Nirakkootu, Charulatha (Surya TV), Ommanathingalpakshi, Sree Ayyappanum Vavarum, Indhira, Kunjalimarrikkiar, Ente Alphonsamma, Mayaseetha, Butterflies, Ardhachandrante Rathri, Abhinethri, Amala, Sarayu (Surya TV), Pranayam, Kasthooriman (Asianet) are a few famous serials she has been a part of.
+She appeared in some of the popular serials such as Ente Manasaputhri (Asianet), Ammakkili (Asianet), Indhraneelam (Amrita TV), Autograph (Asianet), Aalippazham, Nirakkootu, Charulatha (Surya TV), Omanathinkal Pakshi, Sree Ayyappanum Vavarum, Indhira, Kunjalimarrikkiar, Ente Alphonsamma, Mayaseetha, Butterflies, Ardhachandrante Rathri, Abhinethri, Amala, Sarayu (Surya TV), Pranayam, Kasthooriman (Asianet) are a few famous serials she has been a part of.